Charlotte Atkins: Parliamentary career

 In 1990, Atkins unsuccessfully contested the Eastbourne by-election caused by the assassination of the Conservative MP Ian Gow by the Provisional IRA.
 She entered the House of Commons at the 1997 general election in the Labour landslide as the Member of Parliament for Staffordshire Moorlands, a seat held previously by the retiring David Knox and which had been Conservative-held for 27 years.

 After the 2001 general election, Atkins was appointed a Parliamentary Private Secretary to the Foreign and Commonwealth Office.
 She was promoted to Parliamentary Under Secretary of State at the Department for Transport in 2004, but was dropped after the 2005 general election.
 In July 2005 she became a member of the Health Select Committee.

 Atkins was largely loyal to the Labour government during her time in Parliament and rarely rebelled.

 Atkins was vice-chair of the All-Party Hill Farmers Group, and took part in a series of adjournment debates on government funding for inland waterways.
 She is a volunteer for the Manchester-based British Fluoridisation Society.

 Atkins lost her seat at the 2010 general election to Karen Bradley of the Conservative Party.

+Post-parliamentary career

 In March 2012, Atkins was appointed as the chair of the Central Shires Canal and River Trust Partnership Board.
 The CRT is the charity which has taken over the work and role of British Waterways.
 She was heavily involved in campaigning for more funds and the regeneration of England's waterways while in Parliament, and won the first ever Inland Waterways Association Parliamentarian of the Year Award in 2008.

+Atkins was elected as a councillor for the Leek North ward of Staffordshire County Council in a 2012 by-election, and continued to represent the ward until her defeat in 2025.

 Personal life

-She married Gus Brain in June 1990 in Bromley and has one daughter, Emma, born in October 1986.
+She married Gus Brain in June 1990 in Bromley and has one child, Emma, born in October 1986.

 Her twin sister, Liz, is a Lambeth Councillor.